 2. Less Carbon Content

 Nuclear energy is most popular for its nature of releasing a negligible amount of carbon into the air.
-The process of nuclear fission which is responsible for nuclear energy generation releases thermal energy or steam as a by-product.
-Therefore, there exist no carbon-rich toxic gases being liberated during or after the completion of the energy generation process.
+The process of nuclear fission, which is responsible for nuclear energy generation, releases thermal energy or steam as a by-product.
+Therefore, no carbon-rich toxic gas is liberated during or after the completion of the energy generation process.
 The steam generated is nothing but water converted from liquid to the gaseous form.
-Hence, is not harmful at all.
+Hence, it is not harmful at all.

-Nuclear energy, being one of the latest technology being used in the scientific world, creates more job opportunities for the youth.
+Nuclear energy, being one of the latest technologies, creates more job opportunities for the youth.
 The technology is already under research and promises a great future to humanity.
-Technology advancement is also necessary for the development of a country.
-Therefore, nuclear power enables the rank improvement of a nation in terms of growth.
+Technology advancement is also necessary for the development of a country; therefore, nuclear power enables the rank improvement of a nation in terms of growth.

 4. National Security